rcc-uam/lcs/README.md

 # The Longest Common Subsequence Problem for Small Alphabets in the Word RAM Model

 This repository provides a sample implementation of the longest common subsequence (LCS) algorithms described in the paper "The Longest Common Subsequence Problem for Small Alphabets in the Word RAM" by Rodrigo Castro.
-The following files are provided.
+The following source code files are provided.

 * `generator.cpp`: A C++ program that generates a pair of random strings of a certain length and alphabet size, for which their longest common subsequence is expected to be a given percentage of their length.
 These strings are generated following the ideas of [Rick][1] .
 * `run_generator.php`: A PHP program that invokes the generator several times using distinct configuration parameters.